BackdoorAli/linux-less-persistence/SECURITY.md

 ## Scope & Supported Use

-The **Linux Less-Persistence** project is a defensive security research toolkit.
+The **Linux Less-Persistence** project is a defensive security research project/toolkit.
 Its scope is limited to **auditing, detection, and analysis** of persistence-related signals on Linux systems.

 Supported security-related feedback includes: